Chemistry A Level

 The Chemistry course is divided into the following core units:

 On this course you will learn about the fundamentals of chemistry, such as atomic structure, chemical bonding, organic chemistry and intermolecular forces.
 Lessons are activity-based and include practical work, designing experiments, data-handling, problem solving and identifying trends and making predictions.
 Some activities are designed to develop your study skills, particularly note-taking and making summaries and carrying out research using secondary sources.
+Students are expected to keep a coherent folder of notes, exercises and practical write-ups throughout the course.
+Background reading should be done on a regular basis as well as keeping up to date with current trends by watching relevant television programmes and reading science magazines.

 Chemistry is a highly demanding academic course requiring high level skills in the disciplines of both Science and Mathematics.